 After missing most of his kindergarten year and having the same problem in first grade, his parents had taken him to a long string of counselors and psychologists.

 Some gave him mental exercises to make him think about something else.
 It hadn’t worked.

-Some prescribed ant-anxiety meds.
-They muffled his response, but they didn’t help him concentrate any better and now in addition to being distracted, he’d fall asleep in class sometimes.
+Some prescribed anti-anxiety meds.
+They muffled his response, but they didn’t help him concentrate any better and then in addition to being distracted, he’d fall asleep in class.